capalmer1013/Vector-Audio/README.md

 A very naive approach would be to have a table of these points of interest and lerping between them.
 This would definitely be lossy.

+These could be different variations with different filetype names like VAClerp

 ## Version:
 **0.1.0**